Race and genetics: Genetic basis for race

 Much scientific research has been organized around the question of whether or not there is genetic basis for race.
 In Luigi Luca Cavalli-Sforza's book (circa 1994) "The History and Geography of Human Genes" he writes, "From a scientific point of view, the concept of race has failed to obtain any consensus; none is likely, given the gradual variation in existence.
 It may be objected that the racial stereotypes have a consistency that allows even the layman to classify individuals.
 However, the major stereotypes, all based on skin color, hair color and form, and facial traits, reflect superficial differences that are not confirmed by deeper analysis with more reliable genetic traits and whose origin dates from recent evolution mostly under the effect of climate and perhaps sexual selection".

-A more up-to-date and comprehensive book authored by geneticist David Reich (2018) reaffirms the conclusion that the traditional views which assert a biological basis for race are wrong:
+In 2018 geneticist David Reich reaffirmed the conclusion that the traditional views which assert a biological basis for race are wrong:

+In 1956, some scientists proposed that race may be similar to dog breeds within dogs.
+However, this theory has since been discarded, with one of the main reasons being that purebred dogs have been specifically bred artificially, whereas human races developed organically.
+Furthermore, the genetic variation between purebred dog breeds is far greater than that of human populations.
+Dog-breed intervariation is roughly 27.5%, whereas human population intervariation is only estimated to be between 5.4% and 15.6%.